atuinsh/atuin/docs/docs/config/config.md

 ## enter_accept
 Default: false

-Only supported on Zsh and Fish.
+Not supported by NuShell presently

 When set to true, Atuin will default to immediately executing a command rather than the user having to press enter twice.
 Pressing tab will return to the